 “Returning Empty-Handed: Reading the Yifanfeng corpus as Buddhist poetry,” Journal of Chinese Literature and Culture 4.2 (2017), 383–419.
 In special issue “Song Dynasty Literature and Culture,” ed.
 Ronald Egan.

 “Toward a Spatial History of Chan: Lineages, Networks, and the Lamp Records,” Review of Religion and Chinese Society 3.2 (2016), 164–188.

 “Riverine Buddhism at Changlu Monastery.”
 In Countless Sands: Medieval Buddhists and Their Environments, ed. by Jeffrey Moser and Jason Protass.
 University of Hawai’i Press.
-Forthcoming.
+In Press.

 “Medieval Buddhists and their Environments.”
 First author.
 In Countless Sands: Medieval Buddhists and Their Environments, ed. by Jeffrey Moser and Jason Protass.
 University of Hawai’i Press.
-Forthcoming.
+In Press.